ryanafolk/utremi/README.md

 python3 projections_binned_ancestralreconstruction.py ./../ancestral_reconstruction_astral_testrun/out_table_BIOCLIM_1.txt ./BIOCLIM_1 -l ./../../Heuchera_complete_project/ancestral_projection_astral/ShellyFinal_NovemberLayers_2019/bio1_final/*.tif
 mkdir projected
 mv *tifout*.tif ./projected/
-# There should now be lots of tifs in a folder called projected
+# There should now be lots of TIFs in a folder called projected
 ```

 ### 3. Weight projections by posterior probability of occurrence date
 File paths should reflect output of #1 and #2 above and should not be messed with just yet.
 ```
 python3 weight_projection_by_date_probability.py dating_histograms.csv
-# There should now be yet more tifs in a folder called projected_weighted
+# There should now be yet more TIFs in a folder called projected_weighted
 ```

 ### Trim the projections to the study area, normalize histogram area, and combine across species.